 - A 12-month cash flow forecast or financial projections;

-- The amount of your own contribution and the source of the funds.
+- The amount of your own equity contribution and the source of the funds.

-Please note that the success of any business venture is not dependent on bank loans, what matters most is the business management and fund maximization.
+Please note that the success of any business venture is not dependent on bank loans; what matters most is the business administrative styles, cash flows management and marketing strategies.

-Experience, knowledge and understanding are required if you want to run a successful business.
-Find out how you can benefit from our Free Business Mentoring Program for Startup Entrepreneurs.
+Experience, knowledge about the market, and understanding of the target customers are required if you want to run a successful business.
+Find out how you can benefit from our Business Development Services for Startup Entrepreneurs.